-Gonzaga University encourages any community member directly or indirectly impacted by the potential decision to avail themselves of the support system available here at Gonzaga and listed below
+Gonzaga University encourages all community members, whether directly or indirectly affected by the potential decision, to utilize the support systems available here at Gonzaga, within the Spokane community, across the region, throughout Washington State, and nationally.

 Center for Cura Personalis